OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ```

 This deep link could be used in order to abuse some known vulnerabilities already identified within an application (e.g. via reverse engineering).
 For instance, consider an application running a WebView with JavaScript enabled and rendering the `Whatismyname` parameter.
 In this concrete case, the deep link payload would trigger reflected cross site scripting within the context of the WebView.

-Deep links are also inherently susceptible to **deep link collision** where arbitrary applications can declare control over the exact same URL custom scheme.
-This results in the so-called _disambiguation dialog_ being shown to the user and asking to select the application that should handle the link.
-The user could make the mistake of choosing a malicious application instead of the legitimate one.

 Since Android 6.0 (API Level 23) a developer can opt to define [**Android App Links**](https://developer.android.com/training/app-links/verify-site-associations "Verify Android App Links"), which are verified deep links based on a website URL explicitly registered by the developer.
 Clicking on an App Link will immediately open the app if it's installed and most importantly, **the disambiguation dialog won't be prompted** and therefore collisions are not possible anymore.